 So, how did they do?

 Again, we face the issue of lumping all robo-advisors together.
-A blanket statement that all robo-advisors did well or that all performed poorly can’t answer the question.
+A blanket statement that all robo-advisors did well or performed poorly can’t answer the question.
 Robo-advisor performance in the first quarter of 2020 varied, sometimes dramatically.
 Schwab fared especially poorly, while Titan Invest outperformed most other robo-advisors.

 The real lesson learned from the coronavirus crash is not which robo-advisor is better or worse, but instead that robo-advisors handle volatility much the way the rest of the industry does – with varying levels of success.